-I. Deferred Revenue
+I. Unearned Revenue/Deferred Revenue

-In the Government-Wide Financial Statements, deferred revenue is recognized for transactions for which revenue has not yet been earned.
-Typical transactions recorded as deferred revenues in the Government-Wide Financial Statements are long-term assessments, long-term loans receivable, and prepaid charges for services.
+In the Government-Wide Financial Statements, unearned revenue is recognized for transactions for which revenue has not yet been earned.
+Typical transactions recorded as unearned revenues in the Government-Wide Financial Statements are long-term assessments, long-term loans receivable, and prepaid charges for services.